From Stray To Stardom: Meet Hank The Ballpark Pup

 “I am personally going to be celebrating ‘Hanksgiving’ this year with my family,” Speed said.
 “Thanksgiving is a time to ponder what we’re thankful for over the past year, and organizationally, Hank is at the top of our list.
 It’s really a magical story.”

-A month later, Hank reached the pinnacle in baseball: He got his own bobblehead.
+A month later, Hank reached the pinnacle in baseball: He got his own bobblehead doll.
 The “BobbleHank” led to one of the only Brewers’ sellouts all season.

-And the team marked the occasion by following through on a Spring Training idea: They let Hank run the famous Sausage Race.
+The team marked the occasion by following through on a Spring Training idea: They let Hank run in the famous Sausage Race.
 Alongside Brat, Polish, Italian, Hot Dog and Chorizo, Hank donned his hot-dog costume once more.

 “The demand for product is just to the point now where it’s not really slipping, and he’s worthy of his own store,” Brewers chief operating officer Rick Schlesinger said.
 “We keep coming up with different items of merchandise.
 You would think it would slow down in a year, but the volume of requests we get locally and nationally for Hank is not slowing at all.